 European House Borer

-European House Borer (EHB) Hylotrupes bajulus (Linnaeus), is a destructive pest of seasoned coniferous timber including pine, fir and spruce.
-If allowed to become established it could cause major structural damage to buildings.
+The European House Borer (EHB) is a destructive pest that targets seasoned coniferous timber including pine, fir and spruce.
+If allowed to become established it can cause major structural damage to buildings.

 The adult beetle lays its eggs into cracks, holes and joints in dead pine trees, dead branches or other dead parts of living trees and untreated pine timber.